Philippines Typhoon Haiyan update

 Shelter: 2,545 families received shelter support.

 Education: Sixteen classrooms in Paon Elementary School in Estancia, Iloilo were repaired and 815 students went back to school.
-We are currently repairing Villaba National High School in Leyte.
-This should be completed by the end of September 2015.
+In addition, two classrooms in Balite Elementary School, Willaba were repaired which helped 334 pupils go back to school.
+We have also repaired Villaba National High School in Leyte.

 Livelihoods: 1,577 typhoon-affected families and communities have been helped to earn a living again.
 455 families received rice, vegetable and fertilizer kits, 225 were provided with piglets, 151 with broiler and native chickens and 111 with ducks.
 A further 185 families were given replacements for lost fishing equipment and 450 received start up capital, business kits and training in alternative livelihoods including masonry, welding, therapeutic massage, hairdressing, cosmetology and electrical maintenance.
 In addition, 27 Community Managed Savings and Credit Associations (CoMSCAs) have been set up and 650 people were trained on how to manage savings.